 How do substitute decision-makers make decisions?

-- making decisions that are least restrictive of the freedom of decision and action of the person with impaired capacity;
+- maintenance of the person’s freedom of decision and action to the greatest extent possible;